 While it’s true that there are no rules in decorating—whatever the customer wants to live with is right for them—I also want you to know I am available free of charge for this process if you would like.
 I will work patiently until you get the colors you want.

 One approach that can help here if you’re feeling indecisive is to write down the address of another home with a color scheme you like.
 We could match their colors with the homeowner’s permission.
 Most of the time they feel flattered that someone is that impressed and won’t mind at all.
 Just make sure they don’t live too close to you!

 Like most contractors trying to maximize his profits, for many years I and my crew would spray paint exteriors.
-But I eventually abandoned the practice.
+But I eventually trended away from that approach.
 Spray paint is thinned down much more than normal and just enough of it is applied to cover the old color.
 Also, it just tends to lay on the surface.
-It works great with cars and appliances, but with the cracks and porousness of a typical exterior, it just doesn’t penetrate and seal the surface.
+That works great for cars and appliances, but with the cracks and porousness of a typical exterior, it just doesn’t penetrate and seal the surface.

 My Little Workhorse

 If you are planning on painting your house yourself, be careful of what you get.
 Avoid 100% silicone caulk if you can at all do so.
-It’s very flexible but paint will not stick to it and on its own will discolor with time.
+It’s very flexible, but the paint will not stick to it and on its own it will discolor with time.

 For painting you want a hybrid known as “siliconized” caulk which is paintable.
-It should be a 25-year minimum in terms of durability, 35-year or more if available is even better.
+It should be a 25-year minimum in terms of durability, with 40-year being even better.
 The higher the rating, the more flexible it will be and less subject to crumbling with time.

 DAP is a good brand here.
-Saving a dollar here on a cheaper one is very foolish.
-In painting a whole house especially, your biggest cost is in the labor not the materials.
-You are better off paying a slight bit more for good quality than to skimp here.
+Saving a dollar here on a cheaper one is not worth it.
+In painting a whole house especially, your biggest cost is in the labor, not the materials.
+You are better off paying a slight bit more for good quality than to skimp here or on any materials.